Michael Milken: Presidential pardon

-In February 2013, the SEC announced that they were investigating whether Milken violated his lifetime ban from the securities industry.
-The investigation revolved around Milken allegedly providing investment advice through Guggenheim Partners.

-Since 2011, the SEC has been investigating Guggenheim's relationship with Milken.

 Philanthropy

-According to Forbes, Milken has given away between 5-10% of his fortune, earning a philanthropy score of 3 out of 5.
+According to Forbes, Milken has given away between 5–10% of his fortune, earning a philanthropy score of 3 out of 5.
 Upon his release from prison in 1993, Milken founded the Prostate Cancer Foundation for prostate cancer research, which by 2010 was "the largest philanthropic source of funds for research into prostate cancer".
 Milken himself was diagnosed with advanced prostate cancer in the same month he was released.
 His cancer is currently in remission.
 The Prostate Cancer Foundation works closely with Major League Baseball through its Home Run Challenge program to promote awareness of prostate cancer and raise money for medical research.
 Each season in the weeks leading up to Father's Day, Milken visits many ballparks and appears on TV and radio broadcasts during the games.

-In 2003, Milken launched a Washington, D.C.-based think tank called FasterCures, which seeks greater efficiency in researching all serious diseases.
-Key initiatives of FasterCures are TRAIN, Partnering for Cures and the Philanthropy Advisory Service.
+In 2003, Milken launched a Washington, D.C.–based think tank called FasterCures, which seeks greater efficiency in researching all serious diseases.
+Initiatives of FasterCures include TRAIN, Partnering for Cures, and the Philanthropy Advisory Service.

-On March 11, 2014, President Steven Knapp of George Washington University in Washington, D.C. announced the university was renaming its public health school after Milken as a result of a total of $80 million in gifts, $50 million from the Milken Institute and the Milken Family Foundation and $30 million gift from Viacom chairman Sumner Redstone.
-These gifts are designated to research and scholarship on public health issues.
+In March 2014, President Steven Knapp of George Washington University in Washington, D.C. announced the university was renaming its public health school after Milken as a result of a total of $80 million in gifts, $50 million from the Milken Institute and the Milken Family Foundation and $30 million gift from Viacom chairman Sumner Redstone.
+The gifts were designated for research and scholarship on public health issues.

+In September 2025, Milken officially opened the Milken Center for Advancing the American Dream (MCAAD) next to the White House in Washington, D.C., an interactive museum that features artists, entrepreneurs, and innovators in health and education.
+MCAAD also highlights the American financial system.

 In popular culture

 Milken became the first recipient of the Ig Nobel Economics Prize in 1991.

-Ayad Akhtar's play, Junk, set during the bond trading scandals of the 1980s, is partly based on Milken's "fall from grace".
+Ayad Akhtar's 2016 play Junk, set during the bond trading scandals of the 1980s, is partly based on Milken's "fall from grace".
 Milken is the inspiration for the main character in the play.

 Milken is referenced by Hank Scorpio in The Simpsons episode “You Only Move Twice”.